forderud/UnixSharedLibs/static-glibc/README.md

 #### Drawback
 * More difficult to configure.
 Might require also switching from glibc to the "musl" C library.

-### Alternative 3: Bundle libstdc++ and RPATH
-Quote from: [Option Soup: the subtle pitfalls of combining compiler flags](https://hacks.mozilla.org/2024/01/option-soup-the-subtle-pitfalls-of-combining-compiler-flags/): "There are other ways to use a different libstdc++ than available on the system, such as using dynamic linking and setting an `RPATH` to link with a bundled version."

-#### Benefit
-* Avoid compatibility problems by making the binary distribution self-contained.
-#### Drawback
-* Adopters might not be interested in using a custom libstdc++ library version together with the main binary.

 ## External resources